felko/neuron-mode/README.md

 ## Customization

-- `neuron-default-zettelkasten-directory` (default: `~/zettelkasten`) Defines the default active zettelkasten when `neuron-select-zettelkasten` wasn't called yet.
+- `neuron-default-zettelkasten-directory` (default: `~/zettelkasten`) Defines the fallback zettelkasten when the current directory is not located in a zettelkasten.
 - `neuron-generate-on-save` (default: `nil`)
   Generates the site when saving a note.
 Opens a compilation buffer (`neuron-rib-generate`)
 - `neuron-id-format` (default: `'hash'`)
   Controls the default ID format used when creating new notes.
-  Other settings are:
+  It can be set to:
+  - `'hash`: generates an unique 32 bit UUID (default behavior of neuron)
   - `'date`: generates an ID based on the date of creation
   - `'prompt`: asks for the ID when creating a new zettel
 - `neuron-daily-note-id-format` (default: `"%Y-%m-%d"`)